spartez/vue-aui/README.md

 npm install vue-aui --save
 ```

-and finally install vuejs plugin using
+and finally install the Vue plugin using

 ```js
 Vue.use(VueAui)